corstreet/example-project/README.md

 # example-project
-demonstration for full stack bootcamp
+demonstration for full stack bootcamp - U of A